-Once we determine that a prospective portfolio company is suitable for investment, we work with the management of that company and its other capital providers, including senior, junior and equity capital providers, to structure an investment.
-We negotiate among these parties to agree on how our investment is structured relative to the other capital in the portfolio company's capital structure.
+Once we determine that a prospective portfolio company is suitable for investment, we work with the management of that portfolio company and its other capital providers, including senior, junior and equity capital providers, to structure an investment.
+We negotiate with these parties to agree on how our investment is structured relative to the other capital in the portfolio company's capital structure.

 We expect our senior secured loans to have terms of three to ten years.
 We generally obtain security interests in the assets of our portfolio companies that will serve as collateral in support of the repayment of these loans.
-This collateral may take the form of first or second priority liens on the assets of a portfolio company.
+This collateral may take the form of first priority liens on the assets of a portfolio company.

 Typically, our mezzanine debt has maturities of three to ten years.
-Mezzanine debt may have interest-only payments in the early years with cash or PIK payments with amortization of principal deferred to the later years.
-In some cases, we may invest in debt securities that, by their terms, convert into equity or additional debt securities or defers payment of interest for the first few years after our investment.
+Mezzanine debt may take the form of a second priority lien on the assets of a portfolio company and have interest-only payments in the early years with cash or PIK payments with amortization of principal deferred to the later years.
+In some cases, we may invest in debt securities that, by their terms, convert into equity or additional debt securities or defer payments of interest for the first few years after our investment.
 Also, in some cases our mezzanine debt may be collateralized by a subordinated lien on some or all of the assets of the borrower.